 - MLR regulations provide four possible methods for distributing the rebate to plan participants: - Premium reductions for plan participants - Benefit enhancements to the plan (adding a benefit or service) - A refund back to plan participants, either through cash or check - A premium holiday (either by employers passing along the insurer's premium holiday or creating their own) - If it is not cost effective to distribute refunds to participants (both current and former) because the refund amounts approximate the distribution costs or would result in a taxable event to the participants, employers may use the plan asset portion of the MLR rebate for other permissible plan purposes, such as making near-future premium reductions, premium holidays, or benefit enhancements to the plan.
-Note that any such benefit plan enhancements must be implemented in full within the three-month time limit for using MLR rebates. - There doesn't appear to be any guidance on how to treat MLR rebates for deceased former participants that is, whether the individual's estate would have any rights to the rebate.
-Given the lack of clear guidance, employers should consult with legal counsel as needed. - Overall, employers should document the method they used for administering MLR rebates according to the four steps outlined above or per the controlling ERISA plan document, as applicable.
-They should maintain records of all perparticipant premium reductions or refunds according to their record retention policy.
+Note that any such benefit plan enhancements must be implemented in full within the three-month time limit for using MLR rebates.
+Further, as noted in Step 2 above, employers must remember that ERISA plan assets may only be used for the benefit of plan participants (and any related administrative expenses); the guidelines do not appear to provide an exception for de minimus dollar amounts.

+There doesn't appear to be any guidance on how to treat MLR rebates for deceased former participants - that is, whether the individual's estate would have any rights to the rebate.
+Given the lack of clear guidance, employers should consult with legal counsel as needed.

+- Employers that receive an MLR rebate for a plan that was previously terminated must nonetheless comply with ERISA's fiduciary provisions when handling the rebate.
+Presumably, the only option for distributing a rebate on a terminated plan is to allocate the rebate to the reporting year participants.
+Given the lack of guidance on handling MLR rebates for terminated plans, employers should discuss this issue with legal counsel. - Overall, employers should document the method they used for administering MLR rebates according to the four steps outlined above or per the controlling ERISA plan document, as applicable.
+They should maintain records of all per-participant premium reductions or refunds according to their record retention policy.
 In general, records related to ERISA plans should be retained for eight years.